University of Amsterdam / The Netherlands

 The collection will be shown and demonstrated on written request (by email

 ).
-Maximum group size is 10; duration of the guided tour 1 to 2 hours.
+Maximum group size is approximately 10; duration of the guided tour 0.5 to 1 hours.
 Language is Dutch or English.
 During the weekends and on public holidays the museum is closed.